jacobproffer/blog/content/gaming/runescape-20-years.md

 ## 200M Archaeology

-To this day, Archaeology is a favorite skill of mine.
-Upon the release in 2020, I was captivated.
-With a great number of dig sites, mysteries and collection logs, the skill provided much to do.
+Upon the release of Archaeology in 2020, dig sites, mysteries and new collection logs were added to RuneScape.

 ## 200M Thieving

-When it came time to tackle 99 Thieving, I was surprised to learn about safe cracking.
-The experience rate per hour, even with basic safes, was incredible.
-At level 90, I spent most nights at the Rogues' Castle in the Wilderness.
-With active safe cracking, the experience rate was above 500,000 experience per hour without bonus experience or double experience.
-Player killing in the Wilderness was uncommon but I did have to hop worlds every now and then.

-Once level 99 was achieved, the skill was technically finished.
-I had nothing else to unlock.
-However, with the experience rates in mind, I thought Thieving would be an easy skill to level to virtual level 120.
-To speed up the process, I wanted to have access to the additional hidden safes in Zemouregal's fort, along with the Glacor Cave teleportation.
+With level 99 Thieving, the skill was technically finished.
+However, with the high experience per hour at the Rogues' Castle in the Wilderness, I thought Thieving would be an easy skill to level to virtual level 120.
+To increase the experience per hour even more, I wanted to have access to the additional hidden safes in Zemouregal's fort, along with the Glacor Cave teleportation.
 This, however, was easier said than done.
-There are a number of quests required to be completed first, all with individual requirements.
+There were a number of quests required to be completed first, all with individual requirements.
 I can remember thinking I was finished multiple times, only to discover another requirement.
 But overall, I would say the quests were worth doing since the experience rate per hour was around one million afterwards.

 Around the time I achieved virtual level 120, the Wilderness Rework had been implemented into the game.
 The project effectively removed threats from the Wilderness, which meant I could crack safes at the Rogues' Castle without concern.
 I decided to push forward to 200 million experience points in Thieving, the maximum amount of points for any skill in the game.
 I wouldn't receive any reward for doing so but my position on the high scores would be permanent.
 It took a little longer than I had hoped, due to a Wilderness safe reset timer increase that randomly came with an update to the Wilderness.
 But overall, it was not a horrible endeavour.
 I ended up receiving the Thieving pet, Ralph, around 180 million experience.
 My position as of this writing is 9,239 for Thieving.